Integrative Medicine | Lifestyle Medicine

 • 8-12 participants to keep it intimate and so everyone can get individualized support

-• Community whatsapp group to share your experience throughout the week
+• Community Circle group to share your experience throughout the week

 • Weekly practices to support your nervous system